Code-Institute-Submissions/monkees-3/README.md

- This website has been made for 60s band "The Monkees" using HTML5 and CSS with Bootstrap templates.
+ This website has been made for 60s band "The Monkees" using HTML5 and CSS with Bootstrap frameworks.
+ The project also uses google fonts and font-awesome icon set.
  The purpose of this site is for new and existing fans of the band to have a place to find all of The Monkees content, whilst also directing those fans towards The Monkees' social media.